119th Annual Conference Sessions: Trending Topics in Public Finance

 Small governments are often faced with the same complex challenges as larger ones, but usually with far fewer resources.
 Budgets are strapped, staff are pulled in too many different directions, and community needs are multiplying.
 So what's a small government to do?
 Rather than ignore their problems, hope they'll go away, and let the next person in charge figure it out, small governments can partner to share resources.

-Smart Cities: Rethinking the Role of Technology in Everyday Life with the GFOA Urban Forum
+Smart Cities: Rethinking the Role of Technology in Everyday

 The concept of "smart cities" isn't limited to large urban centers; it's about leveraging technology to enhance the quality of life and operational efficiency in any community.
 This session invites finance professionals from local governments of all sizes to explore how integrating technologies—such as Internet of Things devices, data analytics, and digital services—can transform financial management and service delivery.